JJguri/psimsV2/README.md

 ==============

 - Jonathan Ojeda (QAAFI, The University of Queensland)
-- Pete deVoil (QAAFI, The University of Queensland)
+- Peter deVoil (QAAFI, The University of Queensland)

 ### Collaborators to update the code